Lucas (rapper): 2024–present: Solo debut with Renegade

 In February 2024, Lucas released a two part documentary series entitled Freeze on his official YouTube channel.
 The documentary followed Lucas through his daily life during his hiatus, and reflected on the events of the previous two years, stating: "I had terrible thoughts; I was so sorry I wanted to die, because honestly it was all my fault.

-On 8 March 2024, JTBC News reported that Lucas would be making his solo debut in April, with SM Entertainment confirming as such later that day.
+On 8 March 2024, it was reported that Lucas would be making his solo debut in April, with SM Entertainment confirming as such later that day.
 Renegade, Lucas's debut single album, was released on 1 April 2024, along with the lead single of the same name.
 The album debuted at number 13 on South Korea's Circle Album Chart with first week sales of 25,897 copies.
 After Renegades release, Lucas embarked on his first solo tour, a fan-con tour of Asia entitled Fiat Lux.
 The tour began in Hong Kong on 13 April, and continued to Jakarta, Taipei and Manila over the following weeks.

+On 24 April 2026, SM Entertainment announced on Weverse the conclusion of Lucas' contract with the agency.